Licensed Insolvency Practitioners With National Coverage

 After drawing up a statement of affairs of the partnership, it is decided that the business is under real threat of being wound up by creditors or wrongfully trading.

 The partners or one of the partnership creditors (this is rare) can petition to the court for an administration order.
-Typically, the partners are helped by an insolvency practitioner as an administrator who must be a licensed IP (insolvency practitioners are licensed by the DBIS and are heavily regulated).
+Typically, the partners are helped by an insolvency practitioner as an administrator who must be a licensed IP (insolvency practitioners are licensed by the DBT and are heavily regulated).

 At this stage the partnership obtains some protection from the Court in the form of a partial moratorium.
 It is unlikely that other legal actions can continue except with leave of the court.
 This application for an order stops creditors actions against the partnership (unless the court allows otherwise).